Blog-Hero-17

 1. Pretending Personal Branding Doesn’t Matter

-Whether it comes from a lack of marketing knowledge or perhaps a deeper, undiagnosed fear of the imposter syndrome, too many entrepreneurs never get their Personal Branding off the ground, because they simply underestimate its power.
+Whether it comes from a lack of marketing knowledge or perhaps undiagnosed Imposter Syndrome, too many entrepreneurs never get their Personal Branding off the ground, because they simply underestimate its power.

 There are two reasons this seriously hurts their business.
 The first is that the Brand Spiral movement is very potent.
 To ignore Personal Branding is to say no to a marketing resource that will multiply business growth rapidly.